researchsoft/website/content/events/rse-ai-workshop/index.md

         <div class="d-flex justify-content-center">
          <div class="col-md-8 text-start">

-         ## Research Software Engineering in the Age of Generative AI: Building a Community Vision

         This 2.5-day workshop will bring together ~30 leaders in research software and AI to agree on a shared vision and co-develop a roadmap for how research software will be produced in the age of Generative AI – independent of today’s specific roles or job titles.

         Through lightning talks, deep critique of a draft vision, and multiple rounds of focused working groups, participants will: